rcfdtools/R.GISPython/MultipleTableJoin/Readme.md

 ### EAAB-CO [:hook:](EAAB_CO)[^4]

-Disclaimer: current script version is only use join monthly values.
+Disclaimer: current script version is only used to join monthly values.

 ```
 # -*- coding: UTF-8 -*-